Best Heated Electric Bidet Seats for 2026

 The Brondell Swash 1400 earns our top spot for one reason that matters more than anything else: endless warm water.
 Most electric bidet seats use a small tank that runs out after 30 to 60 seconds.
 The Swash 1400's hybrid heating system combines a tank with instant heating, so the warm water never stops.

 The wireless remote is another standout.
 You get two programmable user presets for one-touch operation, which is far more convenient than reaching for side-panel controls.
-Seven nozzle positions on the stainless-steel dual nozzles let you dial in the exact spray angle you want.
+Seven nozzle positions on the stainless-steel dual nozzles let you dial in the exact spray angle you want, including a front wash position that makes it a strong option for women's hygiene needs.
 Add a heated seat, warm air dryer, deodorizer, and nightlight, and you have the most complete feature set under $700.
+For a full teardown of the heating system and daily use, read our Brondell Swash 1400 review.

 Key specs: